Protect Your Personal Information

 Just like your credit reports, you have the right to a free annual report from each specialty consumer reporting agency.
 Since there is no centralized place to order these reports (like there is for credit reports), you must contact each agency individually.
 If you are planning to rent an apartment, ask the landlord for the name of the screening company that they use and request a copy of your report in advance.
 Similarly if you are getting a new insurance policy, you can contact the consumer reporting agencies that collect related information.
 If there is a mistake on your report, you have a right to correct it.

-For a list of specialty consumer agencies, visit the Consumer Financial Protection Bureau or Privacy Rights Clearinghouse.
-If you need to file a complaint about a consumer reporting agency.
+For a list of specialty consumer agencies, visit the Consumer Financial Protection Bureau (PDF) or Privacy Rights Clearinghouse.
+If you need to file a complaint about a consumer reporting agency, contact the Consumer Financial Protection Bureau or the Federal Trade Commission.

 Back to Top